artemkorobko/an26sim/sm2m-decoder/README.md

 # SM2M Decoder
-SM2M Decoder firmware decodes SM2M computing units signals representing actual aircraft position, orientation and configuration into the acceptable parameters for visualization system.
+This is the MCU firmware which decodes SM2M computing units signals representing actual aircraft position, orientation and configuration into the appropriate parameters for simulator visualization system.
 Decoded signals are send to the host machine using USB interface.
-The target MCU is STM32F411CEU6.
-This firmware uses RTIC framework.
+It uses RTIC framework.
 It's a concurrency framework for building real-time systems.
 You can find more information in the official RTIC book https://rtic.rs/0.5/book/en/.
+The target MCU is [STM32F411CEU6](https://www.st.com/en/microcontrollers-microprocessors/stm32f411ce.html).

 # High level design
 ![High level design](../doc/sm2m-decoder.svg)